LathaSaradha/Grocery_on_Wheels/ReadMe.md

 File -> Project Structure -> Modules -> Dependencies > "+" Jars or directories

-Select the "mysql-connector-java-8.0.20" jar file downloaded from
+Select the "mysql-connector-java-8.0.20" jar file downloaded from the website of mysql jdbc connector file.

+Click 'OK' to close the DB setting.

 Setting up the project
 ----------------------
+1. Open 'MySqL  shell'.

-1. Connect to the installed MySQL using your username (the one you placed while installing MySQL), using the following command where “root” is your username:
+Connect to the installed MySQL using your username (the one you placed while installing MySQL), using the following command where “root” is your username:
  MySQL  JS > \connect root@localhost

 Enter password

-switch to sql mode
+2. To switch to sql mode

- MySQL  localhost:33060+ ssl  JS > \sql
+ MySQL  localhost:33060+ ssl  JS > \sql;

-2. Clone the files from the repository
+3. Clone the files from Github repository.

+File$Folder$Path ="Path of the folder where the cloning has been done in your system"

-3. Execute the following command
+Execute the following command

  MySQL  JS > source File$Folder$Path\TableCreation.sql